jw-meelogic/vanilla-mocha-doom/CONFIG.md

 * `-config <file1> [file2] ...`:
   Specify alternate configuration files to use (default is `default.cfg mochadoom.cfg`).
-* `-fullscreen`:
-  Can also be specified in `mochadoom.cfg` file with the: `fullscreen true` setting.
-  You can also use `Alt+Enter` key combination to switch to fullscreen in the game.
-  It will attempt switching to a fullscreen mode compatible with the current resolution, or the closest available reported by the host OS (depending on the `fullscreen_mode` setting).
-  NOTE: Windows users might have to disable the Direct3D pipeline with the `-Dsun.java2d.d3d=false` JVM parameter for this to work.
 * `-truecolor`:
   Uses the all-new truecolor renderering mode, an enhancement that combines the oldschool renderer's look with true 24-bit depth colormaps and lighting.